 • Someone in the family with a rare type of cancer, such as male breast cancer or pheochromocytoma of the adrenal gland.

-This group is more likely to carry mutations in the BRCA1 and BRCA2 genes which significantly increase the risk of breast, ovarian, prostate and pancreatic cancer.
+Anyone with Ashkenazi Jewish ancestry should also consider genetic testing, according to Kentnich.
+This group is more likely to carry mutations in certain genes such as BRCA1 and BRCA2, which significantly increases the risk of breast, ovarian, prostate and pancreatic cancer.

-As a genetic counselor, Kathrens-Gallardo discusses the benefits and risks of genetic testing with each patient.
-“One of my jobs is to educate patients about the test and whether it makes sense for them,” she says.
+As a genetic counselor, Kentnich discusses the benefits and risks of genetic testing with each patient.
+“One of my jobs is to educate patients about genetic testing and whether it might be right for them,” she says.

 “Genetic testing can give patients important information about their chances of developing cancer in the future.
 But it also has some limitations.”